ThibaultDef/french-address-parser-tensorflow/README.md

 https://adresse.data.gouv.fr/data/ban/adresses/latest/csv/

 In the project, we give the following procedures :
+1. Create the SQLite datase by executing `init_sqlite3_database.py`
-1. Developpement of an ETL process to retreive all BAN dataset into a SQLite database
+2. Execute the ETL process to retreive all BAN dataset into the SQLite database, by executing `etl.py`
-2. Train costum models of this project [COMMING SOON]
+3. Train costum models of this project [COMMING SOON]